 Commonwealth Short Story Prize

-aims to bring stories from new and emerging voices, often from countries with little or no publishing infrastructure, to the attention of an international audience.
-Open to citizens of the 53 Commonwealth countries, the prize covers the five Commonwealth regions: Africa, Asia, Canada and Europe, Caribbean and Pacific.
+is open to citizens of the 53 Commonwealth countries, the prize covers the five Commonwealth regions: Africa, Asia, Canada and Europe, Caribbean and Pacific.
 One winner will be selected from each region, with one regional winner to be selected as the overall winner.
-The overall winner of the Commonwealth Short Story Prize will receive £5000 (US$6250) and the remaining four regional winners receive £2500.
-Entries for the 2018 Commonwealth Short Story Prize close on 1 November.
+The overall winner of the Commonwealth Short Story Prize will receive £5000 (US$6700) and the remaining four regional winners receive £2500.
+Entries close in November.

 Boulevard’s Short Fiction Contest for Emerging Writers

 is open writers who have not yet published a book of fiction, poetry or creative non-fiction with a nationally distributed press.
 Stories may be up to 8000 words and must be previously unpublished.
 The winner will receive US$1500 and have his or her story published in the magazine.
 Entries close on 31 December.

 Magic Oxygen Literary Competition